subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 Select variables are template variables with pre-defined values.
 If (e.g.) your application needs to connect to an external service E, you could have a variable consisting of the hostnames of the production, test and development versions of E and you could quickly choose which instance of E to connect to from the O-Neko dashboard.

-### Project mesh

-A project mesh is a conglomerate of specific project versions.
-They can be used to create "static" test setups that get automatically updated when the software changes.
-Example use case: Let's say you are developing a software that consists of multiple programs (e.g. server + tools, microservices, etc.).
-You could e.g. set up a project mesh for every major version of your software that is still actively maintained to get a "full" test setup.

 ### Docker registries